Editor’s note: This story has been updated with the results of the sixth ballot.

 The first ballot opened on June 8.
 The results of that and subsequent ballots have been posted to the General Convention Office’s results page.

 All five bishop seats were filled on the first ballot.
 The five elected to the committee are Indianapolis Bishop Jennifer Baskerville-Burrows, Atlanta Bishop Rob Wright, Alaska Bishop Mark Lattime, Central Pennsylvania Bishop Audrey Scanlan and West Tennessee Bishop Phoebe Roaf.

 By the close of the sixth ballot on July 14, all of the 10 deputy seats had been filled.
 The lay members elected are Deborah Hines, Steven Nishibayashi, Thomas Alexander, Thomas Diaz and Rose Sconiers.
 The clergy members are the Rev. Deborah Jackson, the Rev. Antonio Gallardo, the Rev. Mary Frances Schjonberg, the Rev. Lydia Kelsey Bucklin and the Rev. Maureen-Elizabeth Hagen.

 The full slate of candidates for the committee can be found here.

-“Although this process may seem complicated, it was adopted to accommodate the extraordinary circumstances in which we find ourselves,” General Convention Secretary the Rev. Michael Barlowe said in a message to bishops and deputies, who “are spread across multiple time zones, and have varying access to the internet.
+“Although this process may seem complicated, it was adopted to accommodate the extraordinary circumstances in which we find ourselves,” General Convention Secretary the Rev. Michael Barlowe said before the election in a message to bishops and deputies, who “are spread across multiple time zones, and have varying access to the internet.
 This process is intended to promote fair access to voting for everyone, and to maximize participation.
 Your understanding is greatly appreciated.”